Impact of PREX-II and combined Radio/NICER/XMM-Newton's mass-radius measurement of PSRJ0740+6620 on the dense matter equation of state: Results

 \section{Results}

-In the left panel of Fig.~\ref{fig:params-dist}, posterior distribution of the empirical parameters $L$ and $K_{\rm sym}$, and their correlation with $R_{1.4}$ are shown after combining astrophysical observations (PSR J0740+6620, GWs, and PSR J0030+0451) and PREX-II experiment results.
-In the marginalized one dimensional plot corresponding prior, median and $1 \sigma$ CI are also given.
+In the left panel of Fig.~\ref{fig:params-dist}, the posterior distribution of the empirical parameters $L$ and $K_{\rm sym}$, and their correlation with $R_{1.4}$ are shown after combining astrophysical observations (old mass measurement of PSR J0740+6620, GWs, and PSR J0030+0451) and PREX-II experiment results.
+In the marginalized one-dimensional plot corresponding prior, median, and $1 \sigma$ CI are also given.
 Posterior distribution of $K_0$ and $e_{\rm sym}$ are not shown here as the current data is unable to provide any significant information about them.
-However, constraint on $L$ and $K_{\rm sym}$ is improved.
-Before adding PREX-II results, the bound on $L$ was $61^{+17}_{-16}$ MeV at $1 \sigma$ CI and now it becomes to be $69^{+16}_{-16}$ MeV.
-Constraint on $K_{\rm sym}$ is not as strong as $L$, but data suggests negative value of $K_{\rm sym}$.
-We find a very weak correlation between $R_{1.4}$ and $L$ (of about $\sim 0.6$) and also PREX-II data has very marginal effect on $R_{1.4}$.
-Ref.~\citep{Reed:2021nqk} has extracted a much larger ($106 \pm 37$ MeV) value of $L$ compared to us after using PREX-II result and they found a strong correlation between $R_{1.4}$ and $L$.
-Because of this strong correlation they find the radius and tidal deformability of the NS has to be large which reveals a tension with the GW170817 result.
-The reasons for this discrepancies are as follows: (a) To deduce the properties of NS one must combine all the available information using a hierarchical Bayesian statistics.
-Ref.~\citep{Reed:2021nqk} deduce larger radius for NS based on PREX-II result alone using a correlation based study and later they find the result is in tension with GW170817. (b) Ref.~\citep{Reed:2021nqk} also use a handful number of EoS that can introduce model dependence as mentioned by~\citet{Essick:2021kjb}.
-On the other hand our result is robust as we sample the posterior distribution of EoS paramters directly using the data using a nested sampling algorithm.
-Our result is in good agreement with Ref.~\citep{Essick:2021kjb} when they conditioned their nonparametric prior by the chiral effective field theory calculations.
+However, the constraint on $L$ and $K_{\rm sym}$ is improved.
+Before adding PREX-II results, the bound on $L$ was $54^{+21}_{-20}$ MeV at $1 \sigma$ CI and now it becomes to be $69^{+21}_{-19}$ MeV.
+Constraint on $K_{\rm sym}$ is not as strong as $L$, but data suggests the negative value of $K_{\rm sym}$.
+We find a very weak correlation between $R_{1.4}$ and $L$ (of about $\sim 0.27$), and therefore the PREX-II data has very marginal effect on $R_{1.4}$.
+Ref.~\citep{Reed:2021nqk} has extracted a much larger ($106 \pm 37$ MeV) value of $L$ compared to us using the PREX-II result and they also obtain a strong correlation between $R_{1.4}$ and $L$.
+Because of this strong correlation, they find the radius and tidal deformability of the NS have to be large which reveals tension with the GW170817 result.
+The reasons for this discrepancy are as follows: (a) To deduce the properties of NS one must combine all the available information using hierarchical Bayesian statistics.
+Ref.~\citep{Reed:2021nqk} deduce a larger radius for NS based on PREX-II result alone using a correlation-based study and later they find the result is in tension with GW170817. (b) Ref.~\citep{Reed:2021nqk} also use a handful number of EoSs that can introduce model dependence as mentioned by~\citet{Essick:2021kjb}.
+On the other hand, our result is robust as we sample the posterior distribution of EoS parameters directly using the data using a nested sampling algorithm.